smikula/good-fences/README.md

 Tags are a way of defining a class of files;
 for example you might tag all your UI components with 'view', or you might have very granular tags for different areas within your application.
 (Or both!)
-Tags are used by the `exports` config option to make certain modules accessible to a limited set of other modules.
+Tags are used by the other config options to scope which modules are accessible to other modules.

 ### Exports

 The `exports` property specifies what modules are accessible from the directory.
-Exports are enforced based on a few simple rules:

-1. Any modules in or underneath the directory may import each other without restriction.
-(Another **fence.json** file deeper in the directory structure might apply additional restrictions.)

-2. If **fence.json** does not contain an `exports` definition, then *all* modules are considered exported.
+In other words, it allows you to keep private modules private.

-3. If **fence.json** does contain an `exports` definition, then in order for any module outside the directory to import a module under the directory, there must be a matching export rule.
+If **fence.json** contains an `exports` definition, then in order for any module outside the directory to import a module under the directory, there must be a matching export rule.
+If there is no `exports` definition, then *all* modules are considered exported.

 The `exports` property is a map where:
 * The *key* is a glob string that resolves to one or more modules within the directory.